aimfreet/design-class-project/content/home.md

 ## Icon, Index, Symbol

-Culturally, there are very large differences between the civilization of ancient Egypt and the global internet communities of today – but perhaps, if we examine the signs and symbols of yesterday and today through the lens of semiotics – we may gain some valuable insight into the similarities they all share.
+Culturally, there are very large differences between the civilization of ancient Egypt and the global internet communities of today &mdash; but perhaps, if we examine the signs and symbols of yesterday and today through the lens of semiotics &mdash; we may gain some valuable insight into the similarities they both share.

 What though, is semiotics?